St Kilda Cycling Club: Road racing

 The road racing seasons commences in April each year and extends through to October.

 The road racing calendar consists of handicap and graded racing events run each weekend on closed roads outside the Melbourne metropolitan areas.
 SKCC is part of a group of seven cycling clubs who work together to organise the winter road racing season.
 This group of clubs is referred to as the Northern Combine.

 Club jerseys

-The current SKCC club jersey was designed by Robbie Moore from Bzak Cycle Clothing Design.
-The design was one of three voted on by SKCC members and was released in October 2016.
+The current SKCC club jersey was designed by Created by South and manufactured by Tinelli.
+The design was one of three voted on by SKCC members and was released in 2022.